Bakkus - Earthfall / Theatre Chorea

 2001

-ROCOCO BLOOD fuses superb radical dance with exceptional live music and stunning visual imagery in a dynamic dance theatre work.
-Memories of first fights and first love are unmasked as extreme dance and live music.
-Exposing the tyrannies within human relationships and the telling of the personal histories and tensions in a fusion of tenderness, violence, pathos and humour.
+ROCOCO BLOOD fused superb radical dance with exceptional live music and stunning visual imagery in a dynamic dance theatre work.
+Memories of first fights and first love are unmasked as extreme dance, and live music underscores the tyrannies within human relationships in a fusion of tenderness, violence, pathos and humour.

 Written and Performed by Circomedia